 Review by Karl Verhoven

 With this third Witchfinder tale Mike Mignola relinquished the character, passing Sir Edward Grey on to a new writing team of Kim Newman and Maura McHugh.
-Newman is a renowned British film critic with a notable interest in horror movies, a genre shunned by his fellow critics, and also the author of Diogenes Club short stories.
+Newman is a renowned British film critic with a notable interest in horror movies, a genre shunned by his fellow critics, and also the author of Diogenes Club short stories and the Anno Dracula novels.
 Their theme of Victorian era investigations into the paranormal segues nicely into Grey’s activities.

 The writers take an interesting starting point, that of the enlightened industrial patriarch attempting to create the model community, in this case Sir Horace Poole, manufacturer of an alleged restorative elixir.
 There are, however, rum, uncanny and eel-related goings on in the background.
 The setting is England’s fenland, naturally spooky and waterlogged, which for centuries resisted all attempts to drain the areas.
 In Newman and McHugh’s story Poole has achieved the draining to create his community, but nature has a way of fighting back.